orsonteodoro/muslx32/README.md

 package | notes
 --- | ---
-firefox 45.x only | It works except when using pulseaudio and jit.
-Javascript works but through the slower interpreter path.
-YouTube works with alsa audio.
-Firefox 47+ and 49+ is broken on x32 with 45.x patches applied.
-It is an outdated version an may pose a security risk.
-Use a different computer or live cd or partition with amd64 x86 and firefox updated continously. strace | It depends on musl from this overlay since bits/user.h is broken in musl. gdb | It depends on musl from this overlay since bits/user.h is broken in musl.
+strace | It depends on musl from this overlay since bits/user.h is broken in musl. gdb | It depends on musl from this overlay since bits/user.h is broken in musl.
 X | You need to copy configs/20-video.conf from muslx32toolkit to etc/X11/xorg.conf.d/20-video.conf and edit it especially the Hz and the driver.
 This special file loads the proper modules explicitly in the correct order instead of lazy loading them.
 DRI3 set to 1 breaks opengl so you may need to set it to 0.